TRE is for Forsyth County, GA teachers ONLY.

 Teachers & Shopping

-The TRE is open to Forsyth County, Georgia teachers in public schools, private schools, and homeschools.
+The TRE is open to Forsyth County, Georgia teachers in public schools, private schools, homeschools (not virtual learning) and preschools.
+If you have any questions, text or call

-* ALL teachers must provide official documentation to verify teaching status - a school district photo ID, a letter on school letterhead signed by the principal and/or letter of intent to home school will be accepted for entry.
+* ALL teachers must provide official documentation to verify teaching status - a school district photo ID, a letter on school letterhead signed by the principal and/or letter of intent (DOI) to homeschool (not virtual learning) will be accepted for entry.

 * ONLY teachers will be admitted into the store -- NO helpers please.